Ariel Williamson PhD, DBSM

 Dr. Williamson has a background in implementing and evaluating evidence-based interventions for children and their families struggling with disruptive behavior disorders, parenting issues, sleep problems and other health concerns.
 Her current research focuses on identifying, preventing and treating sleep and behavior problems both in pediatric primary care and in partnership with community organizations, including the Beds for Kids program.
 Dr. Williamson also conducts research on socio-ecological factors that are associated with increased risk for sleep and behavioral concerns, such as parental depression and socioeconomic disadvantage.
 Overall, her research aims to increase access to health care services and reduce pediatric health disparities.

 Dr. Williamson earned her doctorate in clinical psychology from the University of Delaware.
 She completed her predoctoral internship in integrated behavioral health at CHOP, and a T32 postdoctoral fellowship in behavioral sleep medicine at the CHOP Sleep Center and the Center for Sleep and Circadian Neurobiology at the University of Pennsylvania Perelman School of Medicine.
-Dr. Williamson is the recipient of a loan repayment award from the National Institute of Child Health and Human Development and a career development award from the Sleep Research Society Foundation.
+Dr. Williamson is the recipient of a loan repayment award from the National Institute of Child Health and Human Development (NICHD).
+Her research is currently funded by career development awards from NICHD (K23HD094905) and the Sleep Research Society Foundation.